kaiachain/kaia/kaiax/valset/README.md

   ```
   GetCouncil(num) -> []common.Address
   ```
-- `GetValidators(num)`: Returns the demoted validators at block `num`.
+- `GetDemotedValidators(num)`: Returns the demoted validators at block `num`.
 Note that you can calculate the qualified validators as Council.Subtract(DemotedValidators).
   ```
   GetDemotedValidators(num) -> []common.Address
   ```